ablaom/MachineLearningInJulia2020/tutorials.md

 From [the UCI
 docs](http://archive.ics.uci.edu/ml/datasets/Horse+Colic) we can
-summarize how each variable ought to be interpreted (a step in our workflow that cannot reliably be left to the computer):
+surmise how each variable ought to be interpreted (a step in our work-flow that cannot reliably be left to the computer):

 variable                    | scientific type (interpretation)
 ----------------------------|-----------------------------------